mongodb/docs/source/includes/app-api-key-create-in-project.rst

 #.
 Select the :ref:`new role or roles <project-roles>` for the
    |api| Key from the :guilabel:`Project Permissions` menu.

 #.
+Copy and save the :guilabel:`Public Key`.

+   The public key acts as the username when making API requests.

+#.
 Click :guilabel:`Next`.

 #.
 From the :guilabel:`Private Key & Whitelist` step of the